TodorYadkov/dropshipping-scraper/README.md

 ---

-### Frontend
+### Client

 The Website serves as your control center for efficiently managing your dropshipping business.
-It provides real-time information about the products you've chosen to track, ensuring you're always in the loop.
+It provides real-time information about the products you have chosen to track, ensuring you are always in the loop.
 Easily add new products for monitoring by sharing their Amazon URLs.
-Our site features a variety of filters, robust user account management, and a permissions system, all designed to enhance your user experience.
+Our site features a variety of filters, robust user account management, and a permission system, all designed to enhance your user experience.

 #### Features